 NOTE: SY 20-21 results not evaluated for progress due to COVID-19 unusual impacts

-Goals 1C-NWEA Math and ILEARN Math: School Action Plan for the 2023-2024 School Year (Title Component 2, 4, and 9)
+Goals 1C-NWEA Math and ILEARN Math: School Action Plan for the 2024-2025 School Year (Title Component 2, 4, and 9) (List a maximum of three strategies.
+List a maximum of three action steps for each strategy.)